VysotskiVadim/VysotskiVadim.blog/_posts/2024-01-07-oom-android-heap-dump-recording.md

 Heap dumps will be recorded in internal application storage.
 I usually download them using [Device Explorer from Android Studio](https://developer.android.com/studio/debug/device-file-explorer).

+Convert the downloaded Heap Dump from Android to Java format using `hprof-conv` from the Android SDK platform tools.
+Refer to the [documentation](https://android.googlesource.com/platform/frameworks/base/+/f6d03e5/docs/html/tools/help/hprof-conv.jd) or check [Stack Overflow](https://stackoverflow.com/a/60205272) to learn more about it.

-Once the file is downloaded, you have two tools available to open it:
+You have two tools available to open a Java Heap Dump:
 1. [Android Studio Profiler](https://developer.android.com/studio/profile/memory-profiler#import-hprof).
 You already have it installed.
+*Cannot recommend it.
+As of 2024, Android Studio was crashing until I allowed the IDE to use 5GB of memory.
+Even with 5GB of memory, it didn't work responsively.*
 2. [MAT](https://eclipse.dev/mat/).
 More advanced compared to AS Profiler.
-MAT requires Android Heap Dumps [to be converted to Java format](https://stackoverflow.com/a/60205272).
+*I always use it for heap dump analysis.
+Works responsively with 2GB of memory available.
+As of 2024, it provides more capabilities for Java heap dump analysis than Android Studio Profiler.*

 Explore the heap dump using one of the tools.
 The memory state at the moment of `OutOfMemoryError` is the best possible clue to identify the root cause of the error.